-FIGURE SM5.-Travel demand model numerical identification check and finite sample properties.
 Notes: This figure compares true random parameters and the estimated parameters from simulated data, under two scenarios.
-In the "asymptotic" scenario (red circles), the simulated data have exact (route and departure time) choice probabilities.
-In the "finite sample" scenario (blue triangles), the simulated data have random choices and I use exactly the same data set size as in the real data (the number of observations per commuter).
+In the "asymptotic" scenario (red circles) the simulated data has exact (route and departure time) choice probabilities.
+In the "finite sample" scenario (blue triangles) the simulated data has random choices and I use exactly the same data set size as in the real data (the number of observations per commuter).
 Simulations are based on 100 random parameters independently drawn between 25% and 175% of the benchmark estimated values.
-For each set of parameters, I first invert the $f_i^A$ distributions from pre-experiment (real) data, then use it to simulate data.
+For each set of parameters, I first invert the f_i^A distributions from pre-experiment (real) data, then use it to simulate data.
 I then estimate the model on the simulated data using one random starting condition that is independent of the parameters used to simulate the model.
 Each graph shows the estimated parameter on the Y axis, and the true parameter on the X axis.
 Outlier values are censored.
 The diagonal line is identity.
 See also Table SM.XII.